secoda/terraform-aws-secoda/README.md

 There are three different ways of connecting your on-premise integrations to Secoda:

-1. Whitelisting and setting up security rules for the NAT Gateway EIP to your resource. **(VPC to Internet to VPC)** (Default)
+1. (Default) Whitelisting and setting up security rules for the NAT Gateway EIP to your resource. **(VPC to Internet to VPC)**
-   - Works out the box.
+   - Works OOTB.
 2. AWS VPC Peering and whitelisting security rules for access from the AWS VPC network. **(VPC to VPC)**
    - Requires manual setup or additional terraform code.
 3. Put Secoda in the same VPC and setup security rules to your resource. **(intra-VPC)**